SmokyDaBear/code-wiki-app/src/notes/sql/03-data-types.md

 Variables are used to store data values.
 When creating tables, you need to define the datatype for each column in the table.

-#### Up Next: Learn about creating tables in SQL and how to define columns with appropriate data types in the [Tables in SQL 🗄️](tables.md) notes.

 #### Previous: Review the [SQL Basics 📝](basics.md) notes to understand fundamental SQL concepts before diving into data types and tables.